cisco/mindmeld/docs/source/quickstart/05_create_the_knowledge_base.rst

     "phone_number": (+1) 100-100-1100
   }

 Now that your knowledge base is created, the Question Answerer can leverage it in your dialogue state handling logic.
-See the :ref:`User Guide <userguide>` for more about how to use the Question Answerer to find answers to questions, validate user requests, disambiguate entities, and offer alternative suggestions.
+See the :doc:`User Guide <../userguide/kb>` for more about how to use the Question Answerer to find answers to questions, validate user requests, disambiguate entities, and offer alternative suggestions.